 We look at key ingredients and use a combination of products.
 The first thing I’d like to mention is antioxidants.
 So when we think of a scar, we think of taking out the inflammation in the scar first.
 We can do that with antioxidants and anti-inflammatories.

-Then we also use a combination of silicone products, which we’ll talk about later as well, which kind of act as a band-aid over the skin.
+Then we also use a combination of silicone products, such as strataderm or stratamed for scars, which we’ll talk about later as well.
+These products kind of act as a band-aid over the skin.

 We also recommend a collagen product, and we’ll dig down into that one when we talk about collagen in some of your further questions.